 - Make Sure the Kennel Isn’t Scary: Make sure the kennel won’t squeak, bang, or wobble as your dog moves around.
 You want a smooth introduction with no unpleasant surprises.

-- Take Your Pup Doesn’t Out First: Especially in the beginning of your crate training, go for a walk before putting your dog in the crate, so they’ll be tired and have an empty bladder.
+- Take Your Pup Outside First: Especially at the beginning of your crate training, go for a walk before putting your dog in the crate, so they’ll be tired and have an empty bladder.
 If possible, start out with very short sessions in the crate, like fifteen seconds, so your dog doesn’t start to worry about being trapped.

 - Make Being in the Kennel Fun: You know what your pup likes; make it happen in the kennel.
 Sometimes a food reward or praise is enough.
 Even better is a special toy or treat that ONLY happens in the crate.
 A puzzle toy or a challenging chew that will keep your dog occupied for a while is ideal.